About us

 My love of DIY started very early when watching my father build our homes in England.
 I was mixing concrete and laying bricks by the time I was 10!
 I gained more DIY skills through renovating my first home, a 100 year old English terraced house, and have continued the DIY theme in my current NZ home, saving thousands on tradie bills along the way.

 I broadened my practical skills and technical abilities working in the wide-ranging field of natural sciences.
 I’ve also been an IT trainer, a teacher, a lecturer and even a recruit trainer in the military before taking time out of the workforce to raise a family.
-Originally joining Auckland Central Community Shed as a Member, I was their Co-Ordinator until restarting my current studies in Trade Skills.
+Originally joining Auckland Central Community Shed as a Member, I was their Co-Ordinator until restarting my studies in carpentry.
+Now, when I’m not running WomenzShed, I work for Ockham Construction as a remedials manager.

 Sharing what I know has always been important to me.
 So with a passion to help other women experience the satisfaction of building, fixing and creating things, we’ve created NZ’s first WomenzShed.